Approaches to Patient Management

 NCCN Guidelines recommend continued observation with MRI or CT scan.
 Imaging is recommended every 3 months, but optimal frequency depends on tumor location, risk of progression, and symptoms.
 More frequent imaging may be indicated in symptomatic patients.2

-• Tumor growth documented by MRI or CT1,2,15
+• Tumor growth documented on imaging (e.g., MRI or CT)

 “Worsening symptoms may be a sign of disease progression, even in the absence of radiographic changes.
 I try to be vigilant in preserving quality of life for patients affected by desmoid tumors.”